ntBre/ProgrammingProjects/Project00/README.md

 eventually look something like

 ```
-sudo apt install python
+$ sudo apt install python
 ```

 where I have chosen the `apt` package manager from Debian-based distros somewhat arbitrarily.
-On Mac that would look like `brew install python`, and on FreeBSD `pkg install python`, but the idea is the same.
-Regardless, once you think you have Python installed, open a terminal and type `python --version`.
-Anything starting with a 3 should be okay, but if you see Python 2.7, try running `python3 --version`.
+On Mac that would look like `$ brew install python`, and on FreeBSD `$ pkg install python`, but the idea is the same.
+Regardless, once you think you have Python installed, open a terminal and type `$ python --version`.
+Anything starting with a 3 should be okay, but if you see Python 2.7, try running `$ python3 --version`.
 If you have to use `python3`, just remember that for later.